AITestingOrg/documentation/standards/creating-repositories.md

 * Give the team write access
 * Go to Branches
 * Choose the Master Branch under Protected Branches
-* Add the following settings and Save
-  * Require pull request reviews before merging
-  * Require status checks to pass before merging
-* In the end the protection settings should look like the following image
+* Adjust the settings to look like the picture below and  then save
 ![Master Branch Protection Config](images/GitHubRepoConfig.png?raw=true "Master Branch Protection Config")